 C Corp.
-When it comes to flexibility, C Corp is definitely the winner.
+When it comes to flexibility, C Corp is the winner.
 There are completely no restrictions on the ownership of C Corp.
 The number of shareholders is unlimited.
 The same applies to different classes of shareholders.
 Plus, shareholders of a C Corp can be both natural persons or other companies.
 Thanks to this characteristic, raising funds with a C Corp is no sweat.

 S Corp.
 Divergent from C Corp, S Corp can have no more than 100 shareholders.
-Thus, all of the shareholders have to be natural person which is not a foreigner.
+Thus, all of the shareholders have to be a natural person which is not a foreigner.
 Another big note to keep in mind, only US residents can form an S Corp in Delaware.

 Delaware S Corp vs C Corp: Which one

-In order to come to a conclusion on which corporation suits you the best, try answering the following questions:
+To come to a conclusion on which corporation suits you the best, try answering the following questions: